 My last practise run was alright, despite my fall the previous day.
-Still overly cautious on the brakes, but by this point all I wanted to do it make it down in once piece and not injure myself.
+Still overly cautious on the brakes, but by this point all, I wanted to do it make it down in one piece and not injure myself.
 I had a chat with Rona Strivens who’s a Junior racer in the BDS and we chatted about the possibility of more women’s events and her experiences with racing.
-For a 17 year old, Rona really has her head on straight and I wish her all the luck for the next race season.
+For a 17-year-old, Rona really has her head on straight and I wish her all the luck for the next race season.

 My stomach was turning with excitement and nerves though!
 To be on top of a mountain with 151 female racers was brilliant, and I loved how everyone was so keen to take part whether it’s was for glory or fun, it was amazing.
 The guy on the megaphone counted down from 10 and the bugle sounded to signal the race start, and off we went.

 The race is a bit of a blur for me, I remember hoping that I wouldn’t fall and hope I would finish in one piece.
 As I raced down the track, I saw girls who had fallen, some who had mechanicals and others just disappearing into the horizon.
 I just kept my focus on myself and tried my best to not brake heavy.
 Coming through the finish area was a great feeling of relief and pride.
 I’d done it!
 I had raced in the Foxhunt and I was still in one piece, go me!
 I rolled over to Sarah and Lucinda and congratulated them on the race.
 Bikes were strewn all over the grass and everyone was hugging and cheering for their successful weekend of racing.
 There was a high feeling of relief in the air, as well as comradery between riders.
 It was a good place to be.